Started: May 2008

 He left her horrified, more then she'd ever been in her life.
 She rolled up in a ball, shaking and crying.
 What was that?
 Was he just trying to scare me?
 It all happened so fast.
 Then almost as quick as he started he stopped.
 The more she thought about it she couldn't recall him touching her, touching her in any inappropriate way.
-He could've taken her but he didn't, she wondered why.
+He could've but he didn't.
+She wondered why.
 She had won the coin toss, maybe that was why.

-She had won the coin toss so he went the route of scaring her instead of physically hurting her.
+She had won the coin toss so he went the route of scaring her instead of ending it and killing her.
 He didn't want to do either of those things but it was the principal of the situation.
 All he had needed was to show her mother that he was serious.

 Not more then an hour later he entered the room.
 She was sitting on the bed.
 He sat opposite her, his back to her.
 "Why did you do that?" she asked.

 "I told your mother I'd hurt you if she didn't follow my instructions."

 "Yeah, but…how would she know?"

 "During that event I dialed your mothers' number; she picked up and heard everything."

 "You WHAT?!"
 She couldn't hide her outrage.
 She stood up.
 "What?
 Oh my god.
 What part of you'll get the money and disappear back into the abyss where you came from didn't you understand?"